Fugitive emissions efficiency

 "By employing valves that are compliant with ISO 15848 valve users can introduce significant operating cost savings while benefiting from the improvement of health and safety issues as well as reducing the environmental impact."

 Second, a low fugitive emission design minimises the costs occurring when a product is lost via leaking valves.
 Even if the cost for the leaked medium could be measured in hundreds of euros per year, the lost flow medium results in secondary costs, such as smaller end product yields.
 The loss of flow medium is also lost energy, since the pumps or compressors need to operate more to compensate for the leakage.
-Consequently, minimising fugitive emissions using appropriate valve designs and proper maintenance can save a considerable amount of capital.
+Consequently, minimizing fugitive emissions using appropriate valve designs and proper maintenance can save a considerable amount of capital.

 To conclude, by employing valves compliant with ISO 15848, the most comprehensive fugitive emission standard today, valve users can introduce significant operating cost savings while benefiting at the same time by improving health and safety, and reducing environmental impact.